neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 **``project_metadata.yml``**
-- This file contains high-level information about the project, for example it's overall purpose, who is involved in the project.
-See [#project-metadata].
+- This file contains high-level information about the project, for example it's overall purpose, who is involved in the project. see [project metadata](project-metadata).

 **``rawdata_metadata.yml``**
 - This file contains information about the data collection, for example XXX.
-See [].
+See [rawdata metadata](rawdata-metadata).

 **``sub-<value>_metadata.yml``**
 - This contains information about an individual subject, for example its date of birth, identifiers, genotype or other key information.
-See [].
+See [subject metadata](sub-metadata).

 **``ses-<value>_metadata.yml``**
-- This file contains information related to the particular experimental session.For example, the date, notes on what happened in the session, etc. See [].
+- This file contains information related to the particular experimental session.For example, the date, notes on what happened in the session, etc.  See [session metadata](ses-metadata).

 **``<datatype>_metadata.yml``**
 - This file can contain metadata specific to the datatype acquisition.
-See the [] section for details on keys to include for particular datatypes.
+See the [datatype keys](datatype-keys) section for details on keys to include for particular datatypes.

 **Other files and folders**